spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 ## Ocean for GKE

 The following is a list of attributes customizable per VNG in Ocean for GKE.
-Some of the features can be accessed using the [API only](https://docs.spot.io/api/#operation/OceanGKELaunchSpecUpdate), as indicated below.
+As indicated below, some of the features can be accessed using the [API only](https://docs.spot.io/api/#operation/OceanGKELaunchSpecUpdate).

 - Automatic Headroom
 - Availability zone